Bourne Plant Removal Services

 Contact Bourne's Department of Public Works for Plant Material Disposal & Organic Waste Management

-Proper plant material disposal in Bourne is managed by the Department of Public Works (DPW), with seasonal yard waste collection running from April-Nov.
-Residents must use biodegradable paper bags—plastic bags are prohibited per MassDEP guidelines.
-Woody debris should be bundled with biodegradable twine, not exceeding 4-foot lengths or 50-lb per bundle.
-The Transfer Station requires a resident sticker for access, and contractors must obtain permits and pay applicable fees.
+Proper plant material disposal in Bourne is managed seasonally from April-Nov, with yard waste accepted only in biodegradable paper bags—plastic bags are prohibited per MassDEP regulations.
+Woody debris must be bundled with biodegradable twine, not exceeding 4-foot lengths or 50-lb per bundle.
+The Transfer Station requires resident stickers and may charge permits or fees for contractors.
 Specialized disposal is required for certain materials: invasive species must be double-bagged in 6 mil heavy-duty plastic and sent to a certified landfill (never composted or chipped), while diseased plants follow quarantine and controlled disposal protocols.
 Hazardous plants like poison ivy, giant hogweed, and wild parsnip require special handling.
 Healthy native plants are suitable for municipal composting, and large woody material may be coordinated with municipal chipping services.
-All materials must be staged for immediate cleanup to prevent invasive seed or pathogen spread, and storm drains must be protected.
-No plant material may be left on streets or near storm drains, in accordance with MA organic waste regulations and MS4 requirements.
-For more information, contact:
+Immediate cleanup is essential to prevent invasive seed or pathogen spread, and all materials must remain on private property until collection to avoid MS4 violations.
+For guidance on schedules and regulations:

 Bourne Public Works Department